Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Utah and its opponents have gone over the current 54-point total in six of eight games this season.

-- Arizona and its opponents have combined to score more than 54 points in two games this season.
+- Utah and its opponents have combined to score more than 54 points in six of eight games this season.

-- The two teams combine to average 51.4 points per game, 2.6 less than the over/under in this contest.
+- The combined points per game average of the two teams, 51.4, is 2.6 points fewer than Saturday's over/under.

-- These two squads combine to allow 51.8 points per game, 2.2 fewer than this contest's over/under.
+- The 51.8 combined points per game that these two squads have allowed this season are 2.2 fewer than the 54 total in this contest.

-- The average total in Utes games this season is 52.4, 1.6 points fewer than Saturday's total of 54 .
+- The average total in Utes games this season is 52.4, 1.6 points fewer than Saturday's over/under of 54 .

-- The 54 over/under in this game is 2.0 points above the 52.0 average total in Wildcats games this season.
+- In 2021, games involving the Wildcats have averaged a total of 52.0 points, 2.0 fewer than this game's set over/under.

 Utah Stats and Trends

-- Utah has four wins against the spread in nine games this year.
+- In Utah's nine games this year, it has four wins against the spread.

-- Utah's games this year have gone over the total in six out of eight opportunities (75%).
+- Utah has gone over the point total in 75% of its opportunities this year (six times over eight games with a set point total).

-- Utah is 4-1 against the spread and 5-1 overall when the team totals over 356.1 yards.
+- Utah is 4-1 against the spread and 5-1 overall when the team churns out over 356.1 yards.

-- The Utes have turned the ball over 11 times this season, five more turnovers than the Wildcats have forced (6).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.